Maximum Choppage

 Maximum Choppage is an Australian television comedy series starring Lawrence Leung.
 The six-part series premiered in 2015 on ABC2.
 It is directed by Craig Melville and written by Leung, Duncan Sarkies and Josh Mapleston.
 It is produced by Julie Eckersley, Sophie Miller and Linda Micsko with executive producers Tony Ayres and Debbie Lee.
 The series is based on the film work of Timothy Ly which was developed into the TV series by Matchbox Pictures.

-Plot

-Simon Chan has returned to his hometown of Cabramatta.
-Whilst everyone thinks he was studying at a legendary martial arts school in Beijing, the truth is he was at Marshall's Art School, in Melbourne.
-Skilful with a paintbrush but clueless in combat, Simon is the exact opposite of an action hero.
-However, due to his mother’s boasting, everyone in Cabramatta thinks he is a kung fu master and the new saviour of their town.